 Once you recognize these feelings you can simply acknowledge and accept them, or you can take action on them to change things.
 Either way, you’re checking in for a bit, rather than running on autopilot.

 I’m sure you know your inner critic.
 It’s the narrator in your head that thinks you should do everything better.
 It’s paranoid sometimes, and nothing’s ever good enough for it.

 This negative self-talk serves a purpose—to protect you.
 It’s there to keep you from trusting that guy in the next cave that keeps taking your stuff, or to prevent you from falling off a cliff.

 However, your negative voice is always looking for the worst in things.
 And rather than protecting you, these days it’s more often just making you grumpy and unhappy.

 Start challenging these negative thoughts by first questioning them, then replacing them.
 In that process, you can still accept and validate your feelings.

 I know, sitting and thinking about nothing is not your thing.
 Who has time for that?
 Actually, it’s a misnomer that mindfulness, sometimes synonymous with meditating, is about clearing your mind.
 It’s really the opposite.
 Rather than tuning out, you’re tuning in.

 Mindfulness is the practice of noticing your experience, in the moment, without judging or trying to change it.
 It can be as simple as stopping to enjoy the breeze on your face, or as advanced as sitting on a hill and meditating for two hours.
 Any amount of mindfulness helps, and a regular practice can change your brain structure.

 To get started, pick a simple practice.
 You might find a local trail and make a point to walk it slowly every day, noticing the leaves and sounds around you.
 You can take a local yoga class, or try some online tai chi videos.
-Some people find running meditative, or listening to ocean waves through their headphones.
+You can also try grounding activities, such as this mindfulness activity.